gvwilson/fiction/iffy/index.md

 Her uncle had undone the screw cuff holding the frayed backstay cable together and trimmed the two ends flat.
-He hadn't left enough to weave back together, not without shortening the cable by half a meter, so she would have to swap the whole cable for one of the forestays, which meant an hour at least of unwinding and hauling.
+He hadn't left enough to weave back together, not without shortening the cable by half a meter.
+She would have to swap the whole cable for one of the forestays, which meant an hour at least of unwinding and hauling.

 Uncle Jack crossed his arms,
 tapping his wrench against the stained thermal vest that he had worn for as long as Iffy could remember.
-"So where you been while th rest of us been workin, eh?"
+"So where you been while th' rest of us been workin', eh?"

 "Groceries," Iffy said sullenly.
 She pulled the mended reciprocating rod out of her jacket and held it up.
 "Got this fixed too."

-Uncle Jack plucked it roughly from her hand.
+Uncle Jack pulled it roughly from her hand.
 "Don't see no groceries," he grumbled accusingly, squinting at the rod.

-"I just asked she pick up a coupla things,"
+"I just asked her to pick up a coupla things,"
 Aunt Naggie said,
 sticking her head up through an open hatch like a turtle cautiously checking that the world outside its shell was safe.